 If you know you’ll be playing D&D at several friends’ houses, or will be switching between game stores, this is a handy tool.
 Pack everything you need on your phone, and you’ll be able to play wherever, whenever.

-Some of the backgrounds its serve up include:
+Some of the backgrounds it served up for us include:

 - A naive Dwarf Fighter 5e character from the Salt Flats who always wanted to be an artist